Raspberries deliver bumper summer berry harvests from just a few canes in a small garden and are easy for new gardeners to grow.

 7. How To Store Raspberries

-- Harvest raspberries as soon as ready and immediately remove any damaged or rotten fruit.
+- Harvest berries as soon as ripe and remove mouldy fruit.

 Common Raspberry Pests

 These are all common raspberry pests you may see on your canes :